fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p style="text-align: justify;"><b>Amazon EC2</b> (Elastic Compute Cloud)<a href="https://aws.amazon.com/ec2/">[1]</a><a href="https://digitalcloud.training/amazon-ec2/">[2]</a> is a virtual machine that is managed by AWS.</p>
 <ul>
+  <li><b>IaaS</b> (Infrastructure as a service)</li>
   <li>A new instance combine CPU, memory, Storage and networking.
 The different <a href="https://aws.amazon.com/ec2/instance-types/">types</a> were created to optimize different use case.
-The t2.micro is an general example of a type of instance.
+The `t2.micro` is a general example of a type of instance.
 The first letter 't' represent the instance class, the number '2' represents the generation, and the last part is the size.
 Each category try to balance different characteristics:
     <ul>
       <li>compute: require high performance (batch, media transcoding, HPC, machine learning, gaming) - Ex.
 C8g </li>
       <li>memory: process large data sets in memory (relational/non-relational database, distributed cache, in-memory database for BI, real-time unstructured data) - Ex.
 R8g </li>